 With their enthusiastic support for, and participation in, the Mass and afterwards in the Parish Hall, the parishioners of St Alban’s helped to make the Bishop’s vision a reality.
 Looking back to the celebration, we can only thank Fr David and his parish for their hospitality and Bishop Patrick for opening the door for an extension of LGBT pastoral initiatives in the diocese.

-Report by Thomas Bartsch, with contributions from John Ashman and Fr David Cain, and photos by Paul Begley.
+Report by Thomas Bartsch, photos by Paul Begley.